HYPERNETS/hypernets_processor/docs/sphinx/content/atbd/processing/processing_config.rst

    * - plot_clear_sky_check
      - Plotting the irradiance L1B data with the clear-sky simulations used for the clear-sky check.
      - default: True
+   * - plot_polar_wav
+     - Wavelength for which to make a polar plot showing the angular variation in reflectance (using colourscale)
+     - default: 900
+   * - plot_polar_min
+     - minimum reflectace in the colourscale for polar plot showing the angular variation in reflectance -
+   * - plot_polar_max
+     - macimum reflectace in the colourscale for polar plot showing the angular variation in reflectance -